edina/CuriousEdinburgh2/README.md

 ## Run

-To run app on connected simulator or device:
+To run app on connected device or simulator:

 ### Run React Native Packager
 ```